webfactory/webfactory-gulp-preset/README.md

 ### SVG optimizations

 From version 2.7 onwards, webfactory-gulp-preset offers a SVGMin task that can be used to optimize SVGs when they first enter the code base.
-The task uses a global SVGO configuration that takes care of the risk of ID collisions across different inline SVGs (i.e. multiple references to a clip-path by the same optimized ID "a") by replacing IDs with random strings.
-As this would generate changes every time the task is run, it is advisable to use CLI parameters to at least specify the source file(s) per run (the dest path can fall back to a glob set in `gulp-config.js`).
+The task uses a hardwired SVGO configuration that takes care of the risk of ID collisions across different inline SVGs (i.e. multiple references to a clip-path by the same optimized ID "a") by replacing IDs with random strings.
+As this would generate changes every time the task is run, it is advisable to use CLI parameters to at scope the source file(s) per run.
+Files are overwritten by default, but a dest path can be passed if needed.

-Optional CLI params:

 ```js
 const {svgmin} = require("webfactory-gulp-preset/tasks/svgmin");